MatAtBread/ApiPublisher/README.md

 		result <<= api.doSearch("Hello") ;
 	}

-Note tha API is called with exactly the same syntax, semantics and parameters as if it had be called locally (see above).
+Note the API is called with exactly the same syntax, semantics and parameters as if it had be called locally (see above).

 Call a remote API from a browser
 --------------------------------